ranbureand/sitefolio/_projects/fortune-cookie-site.markdown

 preview_image: 'fortune_cookie_site_00.jpg'

-excerpt: 'An experimental ongoing web image archive aiming at replicating the way a human image search engine might work.'
+excerpt: 'The experimental web image archive aims at replicating on a small scale the way a human image search engine might work.'
-exordium: 'The experimental web image archive aims at replicating—on a small scale—the way a human image search engine might work.'
+exordium: 'The experimental web image archive aims at replicating on a small scale the way a human image search engine might work.'

 publish: 'yes'
 ---